akshayyy12a/Snake-in-C/README.md

 2. In your terminal "cd" inside the project Folder

-3. Compile the code using gcc (like this: "gcc -o snake snake.c").
+3. Compile the code using gcc (like this: "gcc -o snake snake.c -lncurses").

 4. Execute the game in your terminal (like this: ./snake).